Diallo19-Coder/Population_Guinea_2014/README.md

 The second endpoint, /populations, is also a GET endpoint that retrieves all the population data from the table.
 It queries the database for all rows in the table, removes the SQLAlchemy-specific '_sa_instance_state' attribute from each object, and returns the results as a JSON object.

 The application runs in debug mode and listens on all available network interfaces.
 It uses the database connection details provided in the DB_CONFIG dictionary to connect to the PostgreSQL server.
+This code defines a Flask application and connects it to a PostgreSQL database using SQLAlchemy.
+It then defines a data model object called "Population" that maps to a PostgreSQL table called "gin_adm2".
+The code provides two REST/CRUD endpoints - one to retrieve a single population record by Prefecture name, and another to retrieve all population records.
+The code also sets up the app configuration and starts the Flask application in debug mode.
+This code is a Python program that uses the Flask web framework to create a web application that accesses and displays data about the population of Guinea.
+It defines a SQLAlchemy database model for the population data and has routes to initialize the database and retrieve population data by prefecture.
+The code also defines routes to retrieve data about all countries in a SQLite database and to render a template for a web page.

 # DB_pop_guinea